The Bankrate promise

 This interval, known to economists as “the spread,” typically runs between 1.5 and 2 percentage points.
-If the 10-year yield were 2 percent, for example, the 30-year rate should track closer to 4 percent.
+If the 10-year yield sits at 4 percent, for example, the 30-year rate should track close to 6 percent.

 Consider the week of Jan.
 19, 2022.
 Then, the average rate on a 30-year mortgage was 3.75 percent, according to Bankrate’s national survey of lenders.
 The 10-year Treasury, meanwhile, was yielding 1.83 percent.

 Over the past year and a half, however, spreads have gotten wacky.
 As of May 24, the average 30-year rate in Bankrate’s survey was 6.84 percent, but the 10-year yield was just 3.7 percent.
 The gap had widened to 3.14 percentage points — or, in finance jargon, 314 basis points.
 That, according to Bankrate data, was the highest level since 2009, when the global economy was in meltdown.

 The 10-year Treasury yield serves as a benchmark for 30-year mortgages because both are long-term, low-risk forms of debt.
 The 10-year Treasury is considered a super-safe investment, but yields can and do bounce around.
 Treasury rates plunge in times of economic uncertainty — notably in the early months of the COVID pandemic — and they rise when the economic outlook improves.

 Today, mortgage rate spreads are “abnormally high,” says Lawrence Yun, chief economist of the National Association of Realtors.